Chefs share their takes on some of your favorite global cuisines

 Essential ingredients: Lots of shallots, butter and wine — key in a French kitchen.
 For the reduction of sauces and for finishing salads, vinegars are important, sherry vinegar being the most used.
 Sorrel is elusive and expensive but integral in preparing sauces.

 Popular dishes: Escargot, French onion soup and from fall to spring, either a bouillabaisse or coq au vin.
 His favorite to prepare is chicken breast with a classic beurre blanc sauce that has butter, cream, reduction of white wine and vinegar, shallots, thyme and bay leaf.

 - Dia Sisters Deliver on Lifelong Dream with Denver’s Le French Bakery & Cafe

-- Ghanaian Chef Selassie Atadika’s Efforts to Put African Food Culture on the Map
+- Selassie Atadika’s Efforts to Put African Food Culture on the Map with Midunu

 Common techniques: For sauces, it is based on the reduction of wine or vinegar and that makes the backbone of the sauce.
 It takes a very long time and involves a lot of prep the day before, which is why the French have the term “mise en place” or putting everything in its place.
 He shares, “French cuisine is so well structured that it’s really hard to have anything unique to a chef.
 Because they made it so popular and it is taught in schools, the technique is pretty much relatively the same.
 That’s the part I don’t like about French cuisine is that it’s very standardized.”